 A famous hyperrealist was holding a workshop in my city last week.
-When talking about picturing outdoor subjects he said that plain air painting was obsolete – a camera captures every moment with ease and preserves it unchanged for many years.
+When talking about picturing outdoor subjects, he said that plein air painting was obsolete, because a camera captures every moment with ease and preserves it unchanged for many years.

 I’m not so sure about that.

 Photos don’t smell (of course, if you didn’t have spill some coffee on a printed photo).
 They cannot make sounds, they cannot move.
 Nature engages our emotions, giving us the great pleasure of feeling alive.
 The unique experience of involvement provides us guaranteed access to the mystery that is called ‘inspiration’.